-Although we believe our current cash position is sufficient to fund our planned operations for more than the next twelve months following the issuance of these financial statements, when necessary and advantageous, we may raise additional capital through the sale of our equity securities in one or more (i) public offerings (ii) private placements to accredited investors, and/or (iii) in strategic licensing and development collaborations involving one or more of our drug candidates in markets outside the United States, similar to the AffaMed Agreement.
+When necessary and advantageous, we will seek additional financial resources to fund our planned operations through (i) sales of our equity and/or debt securities in one or more public offerings and/or private placements, (ii) the exercises of some or all of the currently outstanding warrants prior to their expiration, (iii) strategic licensing and development collaborations, and/or (iv) government grants and research awards.
 Subject to certain restrictions, our Registration Statement on Form S-3 (the S-3 Shelf Registration Statement) remains available for future sales of our equity securities in one or more public offerings from time to time.
+While we may make additional sales of our equity securities under the S-3 Shelf Registration Statement, we do not have an obligation to do so.